codytheking/StudentPicker/README.md

 ## Usage

-Download StudentPicker.jar and create a .txt file named period<period number>.txt in the root of your project folder, where period number is an integer number (1, 3, etc.)
+Download StudentPicker.jar and create a .txt file named period<period number>.txt in the root of your project folder, where period number is an integer number (1, 3, etc.).
+This text file should have a name on each line.

 Launch the program and start picking!